felipem1210/git-helper/README.md

 * Create repositories.

 You need to provide a json file with info of the repos you want to create.
-Check [examples/json-files/new_repos.json](this json file) with the example of the file.
+Check [this json file](examples/json-files/new_repos.json) with the example of the file.
 Place the file in your $WORKING_DIR

 ```sh
 cp examples/json-files/new_repos.json $WORKING_DIR